 The socially responsible investing approach may have started with the Quakers, a group of individuals who were part of the Religious Society of Friends in the 1700s.
 At that time, the Quakers refused to participate in the slave trade or the business of buying and selling humans.

 Another prominent proponent of the SRI strategy was John Wesley.
 Wesley, a man of the cloth, proclaimed that earning money at the expense of another individual’s welfare was a sin.
-He also asked his congregants to avoid participating in gambling and supporting industries, which utilized toxic materials.
+He also asked his congregants to avoid participating in gambling and supporting industries that utilized toxic materials.

 For a long time, socially responsible investors avoided investing in the so-called “sin industries” – tobacco, liquor, and gambling.
 However, the investment trend evolved in the 1960s when people began investing in projects that fostered civil rights as well.